op-amp/python-cheatsheets/py-Syntax.md

 2. Import specific functions from the module through `from module import function`.
 	- The function can then be called with no namespace.
 	- Optional `as` following an imported function bounds the function a new name.
-	- Multiple functions can be imported together with their names separated by `,`. `*` represents all functions.
+	- Multiple functions can be imported together with their names separated by `,`, and `*` represents all functions.

 ## *References*
+Sweigart, A. (2015). _Automate the Boring Stuff With Python: Practical Programming for Total Beginners_.
+San Francisco, CA: No Starch Press.